HL7 FHIR — Fast Healthcare Interoperability Resources

 FHIR and OMOP

 FHIR and OMOP CDM serve complementary roles.
-FHIR is the operational and clinical data exchange standard enabling real-time API access, while OMOP CDM is the analytical standard for retrospective research using batch ETL from EHR systems.
-ETL pipelines convert FHIR resources to OMOP tables (OHDSI provides FHIR-to-OMOP mapping tools).
+FHIR is the operational and clinical data exchange standard enabling real-time API access, while OMOP CDM is the analytical standard for retrospective research, populated by periodically copying data out of EHR systems and reshaping it into the OMOP tables.
+The same conversion process turns FHIR resources into OMOP tables (OHDSI provides FHIR-to-OMOP mapping tools).
 The EHDS designates FHIR for primary use EHR exchange and aligns with OMOP CDM for secondary use data standardisation.

 Connections

-• French coordination: ANS (national FHIR implementation guides and profiles)
+• relatedTo: ANS (ANS governs French FHIR implementation guides and national interoperability profiles)

 Resources